Fort Henrietta Park

 Fort Henrietta RV Park and Campground

-Fort Henrietta RV Park offers low rates, (starting at $20 per night) for campers visiting northeast Oregon, in an historic and scenic setting along the Umatilla River.
+Fort Henrietta RV Park offers low rates, (starting at $20 per night for tents and pull thrus; starting at $26 for RVs/Campers) for campers visiting northeast Oregon.
+The Park is located in an historic and scenic setting along the Umatilla River.
 The park lies adjacent to the city's Fort Henrietta Park.
-Seven spaces are complete with electrical, sewer, water, and cable.
+Seven spaces are complete with electrical, sewer, and water.
 Two pull-thrus offer water and electrical.